Taliban insurgents active close to Kabul, threat level disputed

 Despite its proximity to the relatively liberal capital, Deh Sabz, with a population of 120,000, is a conservative area.

-It is also one where local land disputes play out, some of them linked to an as yet unrealized development scheme to build thousands of new homes and offices near Kabul.
+It is also one where local land disputes play out, some of them linked to an as yet unrealised development scheme to build thousands of new homes and offices near Kabul.

 Resulting rivalries have fed into a sense of lawlessness, which the Taliban, who rose to power in the mid-1990s amid chaotic civil conflict, have been able to exploit before.